Words of Wisdom

 I later replaced all the florecent tube lighting with some LED fixtures I got from Costco.

 We strongly advise that you set the screws using a special cordless impact driver instead of an ordinary drill.
-They set these SS screws far better than w/o damaging the Phillips slot.
+They set these SS screws far better w/o damaging the drive slot.
 Even better than a hammer drill.
 Trust me on this one.
 If you have not yet bought an impact driver, do so.
 It will be one of your best tool investments.
 Makita makes a nice light weight driver w/Lithium-ion batteries.
-Their model LXDT01 or LXDT08 is the best, but harder to find.
+I think their model LXDT01 or LXDT08 is the best, but harder to find.

 Teak Hardwood Plywood: